FinalAngel/dotfiles/README.md

 ## Contributions

 🐛 &nbsp;Feel free to send me pull requests if something is misconfigured or could be enhanced upon.
-These are very personal but if they work for others as well, the more the merrier.
+These are very personal, but if they work for others as well, the more, the merrier.
 I generally still want to improve on:

 - The dot command could be [improved](https://github.com/webpro/dotfiles/blob/master/bin/dotfiles)
 - Adding [tests](https://github.com/webpro/dotfiles/tree/master/test) would be nice :)